Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 A federal judge has made a ruling.

-Uh uh have to get the details.
+I have to get the details.

-This is very just giving you a preview.
+Just giving you a preview.

 This is not the global warming update.

-Uh no, it's not that story.
+No, it's not that story.

 A federal judge has cited Al Gore's movie in a legal ruling about man-made global warming.

-But here's it here's a great little illustration.
+But here's a great little illustration.

 I think it's the North Carolina Times, NC Times, the cartoonist named Thornhill.

-Says in the 70s, I was scared of global cooling.
+Because in the 70s, I was scared of global cooling.

-I was also scared of the population bomb, and then I was scared of acid rain.
+I was also scared of the population bomb.

 And then I was scared of ozone depletion.

-Later it was Y2K.
+Later, it was Y2K.

 I don't know if I have enough scare left in me for global warming.

-Meaning there's always something the left is trying to keep you in chaos and tumult and fear over, such as this.
+Meaning, there's always something the left is trying to keep you in chaos and tumult and fear over, such as this.

 Study reveals widespread office bully problem.

-The office bully has an array of weapons at his disposal, ranging from the subtle silent treatment to the not-so subtle verbal ridicule, the effects of which can ripple through the workplace.
+The office bully has an array of weapons at his disposal, ranging from the subtle silent treatment to the not-so-subtle verbal ridicule, the effects of which can ripple through the workplace.

 A new study.